chingkamhing/docker-services/gitlab-runner/readme.md

 This document describe:
 * How to register the GitLab Runner
+* How to setup GitLab CI
-* How to setup GitLab CICD
+* How to setup GitLab CD

 ## Registering runners
 * invoke "docker-compose -f gitlab-runner/docker-compose.yml up"
 * on another terminal, invoke "docker exec -it gitlab-runner_runner_1 /bin/bash" to go into docker gitlab-runner_runner_1
-* go to GitLab web; login; go to "Settings > CI/CD" and expand Runners
+* go to the GitLab project page; go to "Settings > CI/CD" and expand Runners
 * inside docker gitlab-runner_runner_1, invoke:
     + for https://gitlab.com/ DinD
         ```shell